-Former Prime Minister Martin - the #2 man in the Canadian Government when
+Former Liberal Prime Minister Martin - the #2 man in the Canadian Govern-

-Indians were withdrawn from Human Rights protection, has made a big issue
+ment when Indians were withdrawn from Human Rights protection, has made a

-of how Homosexual Rights are an issue of Canadian Human Rights, and how he
+big issue of how Homosexual Rights are an issue of Canadian Human Rights,

-has a duty to protect the Human Rights of All Canadians, when he, in fact,
+and how he has a duty to protect the Human Rights of ALL Canadians, when

-was most instrumental in withdrawing such protection from Indians.
+he, in fact, was most instrumental in withdrawing such protection from

-Read on below, then feel free to let Prime Minister Harper know what
+Read on below, then feel free to let the Prime Minister know what you

 In a country where spousal rights of Canadian Citizens are enshrined in

 law for even same-sex spouses, such rights as are denied to the spouse